gi23a/crimeChallenge/README.md

 Make sure to **extract** the zip files to access the raw CSV data.

 ## Part B: Web UI
-We developed a **Streamlit** web dashboard to display the findings.
+I developed a **Streamlit** web dashboard to display the findings.
 Users can explore crime trends on the map and view the severity levels of different crimes.

 ## Running Streamlit
 1. Install **Streamlit**, and **Plotly** (for heatmap visualization):